filebrowser/filebrowser/caddy/filemanager/README_NEW.md

 }
 ```

-All of the options above are optional.

-+ **baseurl** is the URL where you will access the File Manager interface.
+`baseurl` is the URL path where you will access File Manager.
 Defaults to `/`.

-+ **scope** is the path, relative or absolute, to the directory you want to browse in.
+`scope` is the path, relative or absolute, to the directory you want to browse in.
+This value will be used for the creation of the first user.
 Defaults to `./`.

-+ **path** is the database path where the settings that aren't included in the Caddyfile will be stored.
-By default, the database will be stored on `.caddy` folder and its name will be an hashed combination of the host and the `baseurl`.
-It is **highly** recommended to set this option.
-Otherwise, whenever you change the host or the `baseurl`, your settings will be lost or you will need to point to the previous database.
+`path` is the database path where the settings will be stored.
+By default, the database will be stored on `.caddy/filemanager` folder and its name will be an hashed combination of the host and the `baseurl`.
+If you use a relative path it will be relative to `.caddy/filemanager`.
+Despite being optional, it is **highly** recommended to set this option in order to keep the settings when you change the `baseurl` and/or the hostname.

 ## Examples